 An Auntie of 10, including one chasing butterflies in the sky.
 Celeste chooses to honour Alfie by sharing her story, speaking her name and educating others about monitoring their babies movements.
-Currently studying a Bachelor of Visual Arts, specialising in ceramics, Celeste uses her art to share Alfie’s story and develop material narratives.
+Celeste studied a Bachelor of Visual Arts, specialising in ceramics, and uses her art to share Alfie’s story and develop material narratives.
+Her major project, being dedicated to the Little Lives lost to stillbirth.
 As well as volunteering she works part time and keeps busy caring for her nieces and nephews.
 It is in honour of Alfie and the 6 babies every day that Celeste continues to support and share Still Aware’s message, in hope empower others.

 A mother to five daughters and grandmother to 10 including one angel baby and personally effected by the loss of a grandchild to stillbirth, Sheryn is committed to raising awareness to the Still Aware cause.
 Whilst raising a family, working full time establishing a family business, Sheryn was a counsellor and group leader with the Nursing Mothers Association, now Breastfeeding Australia, as well as a deacon in her local Baptist Church.
 As a community minded person she has many years board experience including Workskil Australia, Seacliff Hockey Club, Travel Auctions Australia Pty Ltd, Proud Australia Group as well as the family property group.

 Relationships Manager, Executive Volunteer & Social Media Volunteer